 If System Restore doesn’t solve your problem, there are other ways you can go about addressing some of the issues System Restore is designed to solve.

-If the problem was caused by a recent update, you can look at uninstalling that Windows Update or reverting to a previous “build” of Windows 10.
+If the problem was caused by a recent update, you can look at uninstalling that Windows Update or reverting to a previous “build” of Windows 10 or Windows 11.
 This should fix problems that might occur due to Windows Update and issues with your specific hardware and software.

 If you installed an update or hardware driver and the problem started after that, you can uninstall the driver or update and block them from being automatically installed again.

-Windows 10 also has two recovery tools that you can use if all else fails.
+Windows 10 and Windows 11 also have two recovery tools that you can use if all else fails.
 The “Reset Your PC” feature can restore Windows to its factory default condition, or perform a clean installation of Windows while keeping your personal files intact.

 System Restore isn’t a cure-all, but it can fix a surprising number of problems and unfortunately has been downplayed somewhat in recent years amidst all of Windows’ other recovery tools.
-System Restore is almost always worth trying before you result to more drastic measures, though.
+System Restore is almost always worth trying before you resort to more drastic measures, however.